Turf politics: Identity and belonging

 Neighborhoods are often central to residents' sense of identity.
 Turf politics can, therefore, become a struggle over who belongs and who defines the neighborhood's character.
 Conflicts can arise between long-term residents and newcomers, different ethnic or socioeconomic groups, and renters versus homeowners.
 These struggles frequently play out in debates over gentrification, historic preservation, and the cultural practices deemed acceptable in public spaces.
 The negotiation of public behavior can be a form of turf politics, where established norms are defended against perceived outsiders.

 Informal governance

 Beyond formal political processes, turf politics operates through informal channels of social control.
-This can include neighborhood block clubs bargaining for public services with political structures, street-corner gangs ward strangers off their "turf", informal groups putting social pressure on individuals who violate community norms.
+This can include neighborhood block clubs bargaining for public services with political structures, street-corner gangs warding strangers off their "turf", informal groups putting social pressure on individuals who violate community norms.
 As a result, "defended neighborhoods" are socially constructed and maintained through informal turf politics that regulate the social order outside of official government channels.